Stolichnaya: Production process

 As of 2007 fermentation of Stolichnaya starts with Russian winter wheat and rye grains and pure glacier water and takes about 60 hours.
 Once fermentation is complete, the resulting liquid is distilled four times, to a strength of 96.4% alcohol by volume (ABV).
 That spirit is diluted to bottling strength using more glacier water.
 It is then filtered through quartz sand and activated carbon and, finally, through woven cloth.

 SPI, the company controlled by Yuri Shefler, produces Stolichnaya in Latvia at Latvijas Balzams, using Latvian water but alcohol from a distillery in Tambov, Russia.
 In response to the Russian invasion of Ukraine in 2022, SPI announced that they would begin sourcing all of their alcohol from Slovakia instead of Russia.

 History

 Stolichnaya has its origins in the Moscow State Wine Warehouse No. 1 which was opened in 1901 by the authorities to ensure higher quality vodka production.

 There is confusion about the actual birth date of Stolichnaya vodka.
 The earliest confirmed production date is 1948, but the label design clearly predates 1946.
 It is likely that it was created by V. G. Svirida around 1944.
-However, there is a trademark registration dated 1938, which is sometimes quoted as another birth date.
+There is a trademark registration dated 1938, which is sometimes quoted as another birth date.

 In 1953, Stolichnaya was introduced at the international trade show in Bern and received a gold medal.
-Before the dissolution of the Soviet Union, the product was made at a distillery in Lviv, Ukraine, for export, and the distillery, in the early 1990s, had a joint venture established with the Edgar M. Bronfman associated firm Seagram.
+Before the dissolution of the Soviet Union, the product was made at a distillery in Lviv, Ukraine, for export.
+In the early 1990s, the distillery had a joint venture established with the Edgar M. Bronfman associated firm Seagram.